Posthumous fame of El Greco: Re-invention of El Greco (19th century)

 In 1838 the Spanish Museum of king Louis-Philippe was inaugurated at the Louvre on January 7, 1838.
 In 1835 Louis-Philippe had sent Baron Isidore Justin Séverin Taylor to Spain, in order to purchase, on his account, a representative group of works from the Spanish School.
 Taylor enriched the king's collection with nine paintings by El Greco: four with religious motifs, four portraits and an Evangelist.
 Among 450 paintings by 85 Spanish painters, the French public was able to see typical works of El Greco for the first time.
 During this period the idea that El Greco represents the beginning of the Spanish School was formulated for the first time in an allusive manner.
-The ruling ideology if the founders of the museum placed El Greco at the beginning of the Spanish School, and gave him more or less the title of its founder.
+The ruling ideology of the founders of the museum placed El Greco at the beginning of the Spanish School, and gave him more or less the title of its founder.
 In 1838 the A of Spanish painting was already El Greco while the Z was Goya.
 Nevertheless, Murillo, Velázquez, Ribera, Cano and Zurbarán were the painters to whom critics, artists and public referred reacted favorably to the Spanish Museum.
 Only a small élite preferred El Greco and Goya.

 With the arrival of Romantic sentiments, El Greco's works were examined anew.
 To French writer Théophile Gautier, a French poet, dramatist, novelist, journalist, and literary critic, El Greco was the precursor of the European Romantic movement in all its craving for the strange and the extreme.
 Gautier would esteem and admire the later technique of El Greco, connecting him to art contemporary with himself: "The best works of his second period resemble the romantic paintings of a great deal".
 The critic Zacharie Astruc and the scholar Paul Lefort helped to promote a widespread revival of interest in his painting.